• Products

 Balancing end-user costs and calculating ROI

-Average costs for a single AMR range from $30,000 to $150,000.
-And those numbers aren’t going down any time soon.
+Average costs for a single AMR range from $30,000 to $150,000, and those numbers likely will not decrease in the foreseeable future.

-Finding the right tools (and vendors)
+Identifying the right tools and vendors

 How do you know if you have the right vendor?
 Will their solutions solve your specific problem statements?
 Or are the tools too generalized to work for you?